 Once Emily accepted my invitation, we were nearly good to go.
-Because the big picture feed in a hangout is switched to the webcam with the loudest audio, I wanted to avoid having the stream switch away from Emily’s webcam so I muted the microphone on my computer by hovering over my small video window at the bottom and clicking on the microphone icon.
+The big picture feed in a hangout is switched to the webcam with the loudest audio.
+I wanted to avoid having the stream switch away from Emily’s webcam so I muted the microphone on my computer by hovering over my small video window at the bottom and clicking on the microphone icon.

 But I still needed to share a link to the stream so that anyone could watch.
 Clicking the Embed link on the Hangout page I obtained the embed code for the stream and quickly created a blog post with the embedded keynote stream.
-This embedded a YouTube player onto the page, and visitors could watch the live Hangout On Air directly from the page, as well as on Google+ and my YouTube channel.
+This embedded a YouTube player onto the page.
+Visitors could watch the live Hangout On Air directly from the page, as well as on Google+ and my YouTube channel.
 (Note: once the broadcast is over, this link points automatically to the resulting YouTube video post.)
-I checked the blog page to ensure the video looked OK before we went live and then tweeted the page link to the blog page.
+I checked the blog page to ensure the video looked OK before we went live.
+Then I tweeted the page link to the blog page.